rafalcieslak/DOOM/README.md

+This is a port of Headless Doom to [Mimiker](http://github.com/cahirwpz/mimiker).

+---

 "Headless Doom" is a benchmark/test program based on Doom.
 I have used it for testing compilers, CPU simulators, FPGA hardware, timing analysis software and a coverage testing tool.
 It is written in C, with some GCC